GrennMilo/Gas_Manager/README.md

    - Change the sort order using the dropdown

 3. **Actions**:
+   - Edit a cylinder by clicking the edit (pencil) icon
    - Return a cylinder by clicking the "Return" button
+   - Delete a cylinder by clicking the trash icon
    - Export the current stock to CSV by clicking the export icon
    - Refresh data from the server using the refresh icon

+### Editing Cylinders

+1. Click the edit (pencil) icon next to a cylinder
+2. Modify any field including the cylinder code
+3. Click "Save Changes"
+4. The system will validate the changes (including checking for duplicate codes)
+5. Cylinder information will be updated in the inventory

 ### Returning Cylinders